sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -   What are the two conditions that need to be met before Spring Boot's auto-configuration create DataSource bean that represents MySQL?
-    (Answer: MySQL driver in the classpath and credentials)

 -   We know that when we are running pal-tracker app locally, Spring Boot auto-configures a `DataSource` bean from the environment-variable